Gindely/SQLCrimeProject/README.md

 ![PercentMurderBurglary](./img/PercentMurderBurglary.png)

-Next, I further explored out of all crimes committed what counties had the highest percentage of murder and burglary in 2022.
-Sullivan County had the highest murder percentage while Oneida County had the highest Burglary percentage.
+I further explored, out of all crimes committed what counties had the highest percentage of murder and burglary in 2022.
+Sullivan County had the highest murder percentage while Oneida County had the highest burglary percentage.
 Monroe County was in the top 3 counties for both percentages.

 ## Tableau Dashboard